-The Hot 50: the most popular Manchester restaurants – September 2025
+The Hot 50: the most popular Manchester restaurants

 Want a snapshot of where’s ‘hot’ on the Manchester food and drink scene right now?
 The Confidential Guides Hot 50 is where to look.

+It identifies the Manchester restaurants and bars generating the most bookings and social media buzz, and cross-references them with the venues our readers are actively engaging with on Confidential Guides.
 In other words, it’s the places that you, the people, are searching for and reading about; the places everyone’s talking about.

-Don’t get The Hot 50 confused with our list, The best restaurants in Manchester for 2025, which gives our writers’ top-rated restaurants.
+Don’t get The Hot 50 confused with our list, The best restaurants in Manchester for 2026, which gives our writers’ top-rated restaurants.
 Think of that as our favourite restaurants and the Hot 50 as our readers’ favourites.
 As you’d expect, a fair few places appear on both.

-Here is the Confidential Guides Hot 50 – the most popular restaurants in Manchester for September 2025.
+Here is the Confidential Guides Hot 50 – the most popular restaurants in Manchester for April 2026.

 -